 Thus, one can store a tuple $(H,s,Q,V)$ in the computer to represent any non-adaptive stabilizer operation, it requires about $\BigO(n^2)$ space or less.
-There is some freedom and there are some constrictions in definition of standard quadratic form expansion: \begin{itemize} \item The parity-check matrix $H$ and transition matrix $V$ should satisfy relation on symplectic form: for all $u, u'\in\Int_2^{2n}$ such that $u\, H = u' H = 0$ it holds $[u V, u' V] = [u,u']$. \item The matrix $H$ has freedom in taking column operations: one can swap columns, add one column to another, also one can attach and delete of zero columns to the matrix.
-Using Gaussian elimination over columns of $H$, one can find it's rank $r$ and take it to reduced column echelon form in time $\BigO(n r^2)$. \item One can store the shift vector $s$ in the diagonal of $Q$ or redistribute even vectors from the diagonal to the shift vector. \item The quadratic form matrix $Q$ should satisfy a $1$-cocycle condition: if $u H = u' H = 0$ then
+There is some freedom and there are some constrictions in definition of standard quadratic form expansion: \begin{itemize} \item The parity-check matrix $H$ and transition matrix $V$ should satisfy relation on symplectic form: for all $u, u'\in\Int_2^{2n}$ such that $u\, H = u' H = 0$ it holds $[u V, u' V] = [u,u']$. \item The matrix $H$ has freedom in taking column operations: one can swap columns, add one column to another, also one can attach or delete zero columns to the matrix.
+Using Gaussian elimination over columns of $H$, one can find it's rank $r$ and take it to reduced column echelon form in time $\BigO(n k r)$. \item One can store the shift vector $s$ in the diagonal of $Q$ or redistribute even vectors from the diagonal to the shift vector. \item The quadratic form matrix $Q$ should satisfy a $1$-cocycle condition: if $u H = u' H = 0$ then